7sergaza7/microservice/README.md

 This project demonstrates a full DevOps workflow including infrastructure provisioning using Terraform, containerization with Docker, CI/CD automation using GitHub Actions, and deploying a web application to a managed Kubernetes service on AWS.

+**Important:** The AWS ifrastructure destroyed to minimize costs on my account

 ## ✅ Tools Used
 - **Terraform** for infrastructure as code.